-He has to believe that his extraverted performance, and the attention it garners, is enough.
+A Narcissist has to believe that his extraverted performance, and the attention it garners, is enough.
 Sustaining any real closeness that goes both ways can be scary to anyone.
 It definitely is to him.
 Even though what you have in the beginning seems (but isn’t) deeper and more intimate than you ever imagined.
 How can that be?

 He probably had a very difficult childhood.
 He’s had his own hurts.
 The problem is: he wants nothing to do with them.
-He shuts off his feelings, and keeps your attention focused only on him.
+He shuts off his feelings and keeps your attention focused only on him.
 Do you know the myth of Narcissus?
 No one can live up to the narcissistic man’s hunger for nothing more than a reflection of his most idealized self (and lover).
 Or the good mother he didn’t have.

 But, if you try to talk to him about it – he won’t go there.
 He doesn’t (can’t, really) see that he has any problems.
 Remember, if you touch on anything real or emotional – all the problems are with you.

-6. Why did you choose this kind of man?
+6. Why did you choose a Narcissist?

+Why did you get involved with a Narcissist?
 That’s the million-dollar question.
 It’s a question that can’t be answered in generalities.
 The roots are different in each woman who finds herself in love with a narcissist.
 These relationships hurt.
 Therapy helps.
 Especially if you end up believing there’s something wrong with you.

 The most important thing to know is this: if he makes you feel like a disappointment and you believe it, there’s a hook in you.
 Maybe it’s a critical saboteur in your mind who tends to build cases against you.
 If your self-image takes a beating, it’s important to get help.